 “Yes, sir.”
 MacCready hated calling anybody “sir” but most of all anybody who didn’t deserve it, like this lunatic.

-He took a walk around the depot, looking for a way to the roof.
-Found a ramshackle catwalk.
+He walked around the depot, found a ramshackle catwalk.
 One thing about being malnourished as a kid, he might not be strong, but his skinny ass could be quiet.
-Without a sound, he climbed the scaffolding and peered over the flat rooftop.
+Without a sound, he climbed the scaffolding and peered across the flat rooftop.

 “I don’t want to kill you.
 Just tell me where to find guns, food, ammo.
 Something to keep them busy, and I’ll forget we ever met.”